-13 Astounding Secrets Your Dog Knows About You
+13 Revealing Secrets Your Dog Knows About You

 Dogs notice when you're sad, mad, or suspicious.
 They can even detect cancer.
 Turns out, dogs know more about your emotions and health than you ever suspected.

 When you have negative feelings about a person, I can hear your breathing pattern change, observe your body stiffen slightly, and even smell the subtle pheremones your body emits.
 So if your in-laws suspect that I don't like them, it may simply be because, um, you don't really like them.
-(Make sure you always follow these summer safety tips for your pooch.)
+Speaking of smells, this is why your dog's breath smells so bad.

 Some of us are being taught to detect different types of cancer by smelling certain chemicals that cancer cells can emit.
 In some studies, we were 88 percent accurate in detecting breast cancer, and 99 percent accurate in detecting lung cancer.
-These are signs that your dog is sick.
+Look out for these other silent signs that your dog is sick.

 We've learned your schedule, and we know roughly when to expect you back at the house each day.
 But even if you an get home at an odd hour, I can pick out the sound of your particular car coming down the street, and I am always listening for it.